hpcaitech/ColossalAI/applications/ColossalChat/README.md

 = train_batch_size * accumulation_steps * num_tp_group
 ```

-## Alternative Option For RLHF: Direct Preference Optimization
+## Alternative Option For RLHF: Direct Preference Optimization (DPO)
 For those seeking an alternative to Reinforcement Learning from Human Feedback (RLHF), Direct Preference Optimization (DPO) presents a compelling option.
 DPO, as detailed in this [paper](https://arxiv.org/abs/2305.18290), DPO offers an low-cost way to perform RLHF and usually request less computation resources compares to PPO.

-## Alternative Option For RLHF: Simple Preference Optimization
-Simple Preference Optimization (SimPO) from this [paper](https://arxiv.org/pdf/2405.14734) is similar to DPO but it abandons the use of the reference model, which makes the training more efficient.
-It also adds a reward shaping term called target reward margin to enhance training stability.
-It also use length normalization to better align with the inference process.
+Read this [README](./examples/README.md) for more information.

 ### DPO Training Stage1 - Supervised Instructs Tuning